iampatrickbrinksma/SFS-LWC-Components/README.md

 ![image](https://github.com/user-attachments/assets/da838bb0-62a2-4c85-87b7-3b697627e488)

+# Prime Custom Metadata Types
+Custom Metadata Types are a great way to define custom application metadata which is customizable, deployable, packageable, and upgradeable.
+Currently (Winter '25) it is not possible to prime Custom Metadata Types for offline scenarios using the Briefcase Builder nor GraphQL in a Lightning Web Component.
+However, by using an Apex wire it is possible to prime Custom Metadata Types for offline use.

+The following components are part of this example:
+* Custom Metadata Type: `SFS_Mobile_Setting__mdt`
+  * Custom Metadata Type records:
+    * `SFS_Mobile_Setting.Setting_1`
+    * `SFS_Mobile_Setting.Setting_2`
+    * `SFS_Mobile_Setting.Setting_3`
+    * `SFS_Mobile_Setting.Setting_4`
+    * `SFS_Mobile_Setting.Setting_5`
+* Apex Class: `CustomMetadataTypeUtil`
+* Lightning Web Component: `primeCustomMetadata`
+* Global Action: `Settings_Primer`
+* Permission Set: `Field_Service_Custom_Metadata_Type_Primer`

+Deploy these components, assign your SFS mobile user the Permission Set and add the Global Action to the appropriate Publisher Layout.

 # Web Storage API
 The `Web Storage API` (https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API) allows you to store key / value pairs in the browser storage.
 This can be useful when developing LWCs for the SFS mobile app.
 The `webStorage` LWC is a class that enables the use of the Web Storage API, and the `webStorageAPI` component is an example of the use of this class.
 It's important to understand the difference between the storage types supported, which are: